 We’ve all been there, be it with students (or employees for that matter!) of any age range; those that don’t want to be there, those that don’t want to learn, those whose mission in life it seems to disrupt every activity and learning opportunity and apparently make your teaching life or supervisory role hell on earth.
+Is banishing bad behaviour really possible?

-So what can you do about it?
+What can you do about it?
 How do you get around that one person disrupting the experience for everyone?
 Is there a one size fits all approach to achieving workplace or classroom zen?

 When I first went to teach in Japan, I was taking over a class from another teacher who left me with this comment about the class: ‘they’re a freaking nightmare.
 One of them just goes nuts at the drop of a hat and the rest of the class follows suit.
 It’s not teaching, it’s crowd control.
 The only way to deal with her is to punish her and make her stand in the corner.
 Seriously.
 If you want to teach the other kids anything, just get her out of the classroom any way you can.
 Good luck.’